cvg/GlueStick/README.md

 Joint deep matcher for points and lines 🖼️💥🖼️

+**Update: we are pleased to announce that the training code has been released within our new training framework, [GlueFactory](https://github.com/cvg/glue-factory).**

 ![Visualization of point and line matches](resources/demo_seq1.gif)

 This repository contains the official implementation of